Things to see and do - San Sebastian

 A listed World Heritage Site since 1985, this former audience chamber turned into a sanctuary was part of the summer residence built by Ramiro I of Asturias in the 9C on the south side of Mount Naranco.
 The harmonious quadrangular edifice is lit by vast bays.
 On the upper floor, two loggias open off the main chamber.
 The interior decoration has been cleverly adapted to architectural necessity with clusters of slender colonnettes, as well as Corinthian and polygonal capitals.
 Equal attention has been paid to appearances outside.

-The cathedral dates almost entirely from a period running from the 11C to the start of the 13C, although the so-called Façade do Obradoiro is a finely sculpted Baroque masterpiece.
-In the narthex is the Pórtico da Gloria, with its exceptionally beautiful statues.
-Inside, the huge Romanesque cathedral is still intact and displays the characteristics of pilgrimage churches: Latin cross floor plan, vast proportions, ambulatory where the pilgrims could move around, triforium.
-The main nave and huge transept, itself with aisles, are admirable in their simplicity combined with incomparable majesty.
+The Cathedral of Santiago de Compostela dates almost entirely from the period of the 11C to the early 13C, although the so-called Façade do Obradoiro is a richly sculpted Baroque masterpiece.
+In the narthex is the Pórtico da la Gloria, with its exceptionally beautiful statues.
+Inside, the huge Romanesque cathedral is still intact and displays the typical features of pilgrimage churches: Latin cross floor plan, vast proportions, triforium, and an ambulatory for pilgrims to move around.
+The main nave and huge transept, itself also with aisles, are admirable in their blend of simplicity and incomparable majesty.